 - Firewall prompts: Approve any requests – NodeTool runs a local server that needs network access

-- Templates: Check the Dashboard for ready-to-use workflow templates
+- Explore the Dashboard: Browse ready-to-use workflow templates

 Sign In (Optional)